wisphill/yuu_academy/_aws_ec2/EC2 User Data.md

+---
+layout: post
+description: Use EC2 User Data to customize and pre-run some script to reduce the boot time of the instance.
+---

 #aws #ec2 #ec2_user_data #user_data

 Use EC2 User Data to customize and pre-run some script to reduce the boot time of the instance.